 All committees feed into the Board via the CEO, which ensures fair representation.

 The Board usually meets five times a year.
-The next scheduled Board Meetings are on 22 November 2017 and in 2018 on 28th february, 25th April, 27th June, 26th September and 28th November.
+The next scheduled Board Meetings are on 28th february, 25th April, 27th June, 26th September and 28th November.

 The Board and committee members have a pertinent range of knowledge and skills covering physiotherapy and acupuncture, as well as skills and knowledge developed in the political arena, commercial environments, and academic and research institutions.